 5. Enrichment and Bleaching:

-• Usage: Flour in the U.S. is often enriched with vitamins and minerals and bleached for a whiter appearance.
+• Usage: In the U.S., manufacturers often enrich flour with vitamins and minerals and bleach it for a whiter appearance.

-• Health Concerns: Enrichment usually focuses on specific nutrients and may neglect vital components like fiber, essential fatty acids, and phytochemicals that are found in whole grains.
+• Health Concerns: Enrichment usually focuses on specific nutrients but may neglect vital components like fiber, essential fatty acids, and phytochemicals that whole grains contain.

 • Bleaching reduces the nutritional value of flour through degrading certain vitamins and minerals.
 It removes the bran and germ thereby stripping the flour of fiber, essential fatty acids, and many micronutrients.
 As a result, the lack of fiber may contribute to digestive problems like constipation and poor gut health.
 Plus some people may be sensitive to the chemicals that can lead to allergic reactions.